 - Dangerous headaches tend to be 'first and worst'.
 They occur suddenly, and are progressive, with onset usually later in life.

-- These represent a small proportion of patients.
+- They represent a small proportion of patients.
 Causes may include:

 How many different headache types does the patient experience?

-- It is reasonable to concentrate on the most bothersome to the patient, but always enquire about the others in case they are clinically important.
+- It is sensible to concentrate on the most troublesome to the patient, but always take full histories about the others in case there are red flags.

-- How frequent, and what temporal pattern (especially distinguishing between episodic and daily or unremitting)?
+- How frequent are they, and what temporal pattern (especially distinguishing between episodic and daily or unremitting)?

 - What does the patient do during the headache?